De Soto trying on its new role as the home of Panasonic

 “It’s a big piece of land that needs to be developed, and we understand that,” James said.
 “Nothing is always going to remain the same.”

-Kansas Congresswoman Sharice Davids said a bipartisan group of lawmakers make the pitch to make the project happen after the region missed out on a handful of other projects.
+Rep. Sharice Davids, D-Kansas, said a bipartisan group of lawmakers make the pitch to make the project happen after the region missed out on a handful of other projects.

 “I think that was probably a pretty big factor in a bipartisan group of people coming together in our state capital to make sure we’re being just as competitive as other states,” Davids said.

-On Wednesday U.S. Republican Senator said it has been a long road getting this deal done.
-He is also excited what this will do for the state.
+On Wednesday, Sen. Jerry Moran, R-Kansas, said it has been a long road getting this deal done.
+He is also excited about what this will do for the state.

 “This is a significant victory for every community and every citizen of our state,” said Moran.
 “The efforts that have been taken here to bring Panasonic to Kansas enhance the chances that our children and grandchildren are going to find careers and lives and raise their families in the places that we all call home.”